hashicorp/terraform-provider-google/website/docs/r/compute_region_per_instance_config.html.markdown

   (Required)
   The name for this per-instance config and its corresponding instance.

-* `region` -
-  (Required)
-  Region where the containing instance group manager is located

 * `region_instance_group_manager` -
   (Required)
   The region instance group manager this instance config is part of.